mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - Cntl and end
 - Page down -->

-**Exploring Tension - time spent on task**
-Take the example above, through use of pixel art editor, and template with small, retro themed graphics, as a designer, reduce the propensity to spend along time on asset creation as retro pixel art is quicker to make.

 **Exploring Tension - some left behind**
 Some participant do not pick up all processes, some left behind and need support but that is available and creates a reason to ask for help.